cosmos/cosmos-sdk/docs/architecture/adr-047-extend-upgrade-plan.md

 If the `UpgradeInstructions` are provided, we will do the following:
 1. The `info` field will be ignored.
 1. The `artifacts` field will be used to identify the artifact to download based on the `platform` that Cosmovisor is running in.
-1. If the artifact is an archive that contains a `bin/pre-upgrade` file, that file will be ignored.
 1. If a `checksum` is provided (either in the field or as a query param in the `url`), and the downloaded artifact has a different checksum, the upgrade process will be interrupted and Cosmovisor will exit with an error.
-1. If a `pre_run` command is defined, it will be executed at the same point in the process where the `bin/pre-upgrade` file would have been executed.
+1. If a `pre_run` command is defined, it will be executed at the same point in the process where the `app pre-upgrade` command would have been executed.
     It will be executed using the same environment as other commands run by Cosmovisor.
 1. If a `post_run` command is defined, it will be executed after executing the command that restarts the chain.
     It will be executed in a background process using the same environment as the other commands.